• A First Century Church...

 ... that Jesus is "the Christ, the Son of the living God."

-This is often called "the great confession," pronounced by the apostle Peter as a definitive answer to Jesus' question, "Who do you say that I am?"
+This is often called "the good confession" (MAT 16:16), pronounced by the apostle Peter as the definitive answer to Jesus' question, "Who do you say that I am?"
+Peter would later expand on this statement in the first full Gospel message preached in Jerusalem (ACT 2:22-41).

 Audio recordings of our Sunday and Wednesday night bible studies.